platformsh/platformsh-docs/use-platform.sh/010-install-the platform.sh-software-bundle.rst

  composer about

-install platform, the Platform.sh CLI tool
+Install platform, the Platform.sh CLI tool
 ------------------------------------------

 This procedure installs the `platform <https://github.com/platformsh/platformsh-cli>`_ in the